Close

 Mode of delivery

-The programme will be delivered wholly online, with no in person attendance.
+The programme will be delivered wholly online, with no in-person attendance.
 There will be a mix of live and interactive activities (synchronous learning) as well as recorded or self-directed study (asynchronous learning).
-Examples of synchronous learning are live online lectures, group discussions and seminars which students are required to attend.
-Asynchronous learning includes pre-recorded lectures and independent reading.
+Examples of synchronous learning are live online lectures, group discussions and seminars.
+Asynchronous learning includes pre-recorded lectures, independent reading and activities.

 Duration